theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 {{< youtube "xFvC8HMMgm0" "1396" "1795" >}}

 The easiest way to prevent infection and protecting others apart from ourselves is wearing a mask.

+Remember, this is science.
+Science works on evidence.
+And observations and protocols may change based on new evidence.
+The doctor is right in that the virus is not airborne in the sense of getting carried around to long distances.
+If you hear Dr Rakesh Mishra in the video above, he says that those performing the experiment could detect the virus as far as 20 feet from the subject in a closed room.
+But was this virus viable?
+May be.
+Does this mean the virus is airborne?
+Technically, yes.
+Practically, it depends on the environment.

 Listen to the doctor’s more recent advice:

 {{< tweet 1383718885040410628 >}}

 ## On taking a walk in the park

 > The air is clean, you can walk to parks and public places (just keep your physical distance for protection)

-Take this with a bit of caution.

 I did find a tweet related to this from the doctor:

 {{< tweet 1244145852773515264 >}}

 But the tweet is from March 2020.
-According to newer findings, _the virus is airborne_.
+According to newer findings, _the virus is airborne_ (read above).
 But based on what I understand, taking a walk in the park is still safe, given conditions like a small number of people, great air circulation, people wearing masks, etc.

 Caution is necessary.
 Talk to your doctor to know more.
-I am neither a medical professional, nor a specialist in this area.
 Based on what I have understood from the doctors I have spoken to, taking a walk in the park is safe; transmission that way is highly unlikely, provided you handle your personal protection.

 Again, watch the video clip above, you will understand.